Scroll to content

 Sport and PE at Yattendon – Our Vision

 At Yattendon School we believe that health and physical activity is important in promoting lifelong values.
-Yattendon School does this by providing enjoyable opportunities for all of its pupils to participate in curriculum PE and school sports clubs.
+Yattendon School does this by providing a range of opportunities for all of its pupils to participate in curriculum PE and school sports clubs.
 We value the benefit it brings to children’s self-confidence and well-being.

 Physical Education at Yattendon